Jim Corrigan: #51–62

 To their surprise, God has gone missing, as has Heaven.
 The two decide to work together and they visit various pantheons, as well as entering the Source Wall.
 Given only two cryptic messages, the Spectre demands to confront God.
 He is bombarded with the nature of God and becomes one with every particle in the universe.
 The experience again conflicts the Spectre and Corrigan, and pushed to the brink, they are ejected from the Source Wall.
 They then learn that the gap between the two has grown so wide that they can separate themselves.
-At the advice of Father Craemer, the two travel inside themselves and are eventually confronted by a seemingly crazy God who resembles Corrigan's father.
+At the advice of Father Craemer, the two travel inside themselves and are confronted by a crazed god who resembles Corrigan's father.

 God assumed the form of Corrigan's father, a travelling preacher, because he was the most influential person during Jim Corrigan's youth.
 Jim's father tried to imprint his black and white view of good and evil on the young boy (usually through both physical and verbal abuse), even though he himself often gave into sin.
 Eventually the ruse is uncovered and it turns out that Jim has undergone his final test and is ready to leave the mantle of the Spectre.

-With the help of the Spectre, Jim Corrigan's old (dead) body is given a proper burial and his funeral is attended by many superheroes and friends.
-Then Jim Corrigan relinquishes the Spectre, and as Father Craemer bids his last respects to his friend, from the heavens, a message is carved upon the formerly blank gravestone of Jim Corrigan, stating: "James Corrigan, servant of God".
+With the help of the Spectre, Jim Corrigan's body is given a proper burial and his funeral is attended by many superheroes and friends.
+Then Corrigan relinquishes the Spectre, and as Father Craemer bids his last respects to his friend, from the heavens, a message is carved upon the formerly blank gravestone of Jim Corrigan, stating: "James Corrigan, servant of God".